Muzammal-Naseer/starter-academic/content/publication/vit-smalldata/index.md

 large-scale pre-training, changes to model architecture or loss functions.
 We present thorough experiments to successfully train monolithic and non-monolithic Vision Transformers on five small datasets including CIFAR10/100, CINIC10, SVHN, Tiny-ImageNet and two fine-grained datasets: Aircraft and Cars.
 Our approach consistently improves the performance of Vision Transformers while retaining their properties such as attention to salient regions and higher robustness.
-Our codes and pre-trained models are available [here](https://github.com/hananshafi/vits-for-small-scale-datasets).

 # Summary.
 An optional shortened abstract.
 summary: <span style="font-size:120%;color:#117A65">**BMVC 2022**</span> <br> Self-supervision to learn inductive biases from small data for Vision Transformer.